Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Resource goal: save large speedups for required blockers only.

-Common mistake: spending to chase higher milestones before confirming early credits.
+Common mistake: spending money or premium currency before confirming early credits.

 Step 8: Camp 24+